Fully computable a posteriori error bounds for eigenfunctions: Algorithm I: Estimation for eigenfunctions based on the Rayleigh quotients

 The goal of this section is to derive an estimate of the directed distance between spaces $E_K$ and $\hE_K$ of exact and approximate eigenfunctions for the $K$-th cluster.
-This directed distance is measured in the energy norm and it is given by \eqref{eq:deltadef} with $V = H^1_0(\Omega)$ and $\norm{v}_V = \norm{\nabla v}$ as
+The directed distance between two subspaces $E$ and $\hE$ of $V$ is defined both in the $a$- and $b$-sense as follows; see e.g., \cite[\S5.15]{Meyer:2000},

+The directed distance is not symmetric, in general, but if the two subspaces are of the same finite dimension, which is the case in this paper, then the directed distance is symmetric and coincides with the gap between spaces.
+The following characterization of the directed distance will be used in the proof of the main theorem; see also \cite[\S5.15]{Meyer:2000}.

+Note that in \cite{CanDusMadStaVoh2019}, the Hilbert–Schmidt norm for the cluster residual error is utilized to estimate the error of approximate eigenfunction.

+\begin{lemma} Let $E$ and $\hE$ be the two finite dimensional subspaces of the Hilbert space $V$.
+Let $\hP:V\to \hE$ be the orthogonal projector with respect to $a(\cdot, \cdot)$.
+Then, the directed distance defined in \eqref{eq:Delta} satisfies

+\end{lemma} \begin{proof} The first statement in \eqref{eq:Delta2} follows immediately from \eqref{eq:Delta}, because the orthogonal projection $\hP v$ is the closest element to $v$ in the subspace $\hE$.
+For the second statement, we apply the same idea to the orthogonal projector $\hPi: \gamma V \to \gamma\hE$ with respect to the scalar product $b(\cdot,\cdot)$.
+This projector satisfies $\hPi \gamma = \gamma \hP$ and, hence, the second statement holds true.
+Identities \eqref{eq:Delta3} follow from \eqref{eq:Delta2} due to the equality $\norm{\hP v}_a^2 + \norm{v - \hP v}_a^2 = \norm{v}_a^2$ and a similar equality for $\hPi$. \end{proof}